 This course involves experiential discovery learning about a wide range of vehicles and automotive systems.
 This includes how to fabricate, and repair metal based mechanical components.
-We will explore the internal combustion engine and its various components.
+Students will explore the internal combustion engine and its various components.

 The automobile is integral to life in a modern economy.
-It can be useful to know what to look for when purchasing and maintaining a roadworthy vehicle.
 This subject will extend your mechanical skills and know-how.
-Some students may even utilise this opportunity to develop skills toward a career as a diesel mechanic (eg mining industry), automotive mechanic, auto electrician, aircraft engineer (LAME), mechanical engineer and many other possibilities.
+Some students may even utilise this opportunity to develop skills toward a career as a diesel mechanic (e.g. mining industry), automotive mechanic, auto electrician, aircraft engineer (LAME), mechanical engineer and many other possibilities.
 This subject is intensely practical.
 Students who enjoy creating something and working with their hands will find this course very satisfying.